Everything you need to know about self-driving cars from self-driving technology to car insurance

 This is because driverless trucks will earn much more and cost less.
 Driverless trucks don’t need to take breaks, can travel a lot faster, use less fuel and are much safer.
 Any trucking company that doesn’t switch to driverless vehicles will be at a huge disadvantage next to its competitors, so most companies will be keen early adopters.

-- Trucks are a crucial part of Australia’s business infrastructure and efficiency gains here will benefit most other industries.
+- Trucks are a crucial part of America’s business infrastructure and efficiency gains here will benefit most other industries.
 Despite the downsides, and the loss of hundreds of thousands of jobs, the cost of not switching to driverless trucks could be even higher.

 This type of pattern will be seen across many areas.
 Driverless cars promise much more efficiency and cost-effectiveness than human drivers and any business that doesn’t make the switch will find itself at a competitive disadvantage.
 This means that the mass uptake of driverless vehicles for business purposes could sweep across the world before they ever become similarly popular for personal use.